Skip to content

 LORELAI: Oh, no, that’s true.
 I added that.
 Wouldn’t want you to get in trouble with Il Duce, here.

-— Benito Mussolini (1883-1945) was founder and Duce (English: Leader) of Italy’s National Fascist Party.
-He was the dictatorial Prime Minister of Italy “from the Fascist coup d’état in 1922 to his deposition in 1943” (Wikipedia).
-Mussolini’s Italy was one of the three Axis powers (along with Germany and Japan) during World War II.
+• Benito Mussolini (1883-1945) was founder and Duce (English: Leader) of Italy’s National Fascist Party.
+He was the dictatorial Prime Minister of Italy “from the March on Rome in 1922 until his deposition in 1943” (Wikipedia).
+He was executed in 1945.
+Mussolini’s Italy was one of the three Axis powers, along with Germany and Japan, during World War II.

 LORELAI: I thought this place was gonna be so great, and now I guess this goes on the “boy, was I wrong” list, right below gauchos, and just above the Flashdance phase.